stautuan/stautuan.github.io/_drafts/the-mit-challenge.md

 The objective of this challenge isn’t merely to complete the 4-year curriculum, but to educate myself about computer science (algorithm, hardware, software, etc.) for fun!

 I’ll kick things off by taking the necessary prerequisites taken by freshmen and sophomore MIT computer science students, like Biology, Chemistry, Physics, and Calculus, using [MIT’s OpenCourseWare](https://ocw.mit.edu/) platform.
-Some courses, like Introduction to Low-level Programming in C and Assembly, aren’t available in the free courseware.
+Some courses, like *Introduction to Low-level Programming in C and Assembly*, aren’t available in the free courseware.
 But instead of looking for alternatives, I’ll do my best to complete the ones that are available on the platform.

 A bit about me: My background is in nursing, and I have no degree in computer science, engineering, or math.
 I’ve been learning programming on my own for the past 9 months, and the last time I took calculus was more than a decade ago, back in high school.
 I didn’t particularly do well in it and so I don’t remember it anymore. 😅 But hey, what’s a challenge without some struggles and failures, right?
 That’s what makes this exciting!